alexbarongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 -> this script shows all files in cluding hidden files in their long format but id and group are in digits instead of names

 Task 6.
 Welcome
 -> this script creates a new directoery in a /temp directory

+Task 7.
+Betty in my first directory
+-> this script is moving a betty file to /tmp/my_first_directory